What do Firms Gain from Patenting? The Case of the Global ICT Industry: Empirical strategy and results

-To focus on the role of intellectual protection of property rights, we implement in this section a novel instrumental variable strategy inspired by the work done by \cite{farre2020patent}, who exploit the exogenous variation observed in decision-making by experts at the patent offices when they have to assess the innovative content of inventions before granting a patent.
+To focus on the role of IPR protection, we implement here a novel instrumental variable strategy.
 We propose two instruments to capture the innovative content of patent grants based on the information we have about assignees of ICT technologies that operate outside the ICT industry.
-Our intuition for the exclusion restriction assumption is that non-ICT firms do not compete with the ones in the ICT global industry; therefore, we do not expect firms' market shares and sizes to correlate across the two groups.
-Yet, firms in non-ICT industries occasionally are interested in protecting their ICT innovations; therefore, when they apply for a grant, they are subject to the same evaluation process regardless of the assignees' economic activity.
-In this sense, we expect propensities to get patent grants in the same technologies and in the same year to be correlated, and that's our intuition for the instruments' relevance assumption.\\
+Our intuition is that non-ICT firms do not compete with the ones in the ICT global industry; therefore, we do not expect firms' market shares and sizes to correlate across the two groups (exclusion restriction assumption).
+Yet, firms in non-ICT industries occasionally are interested in protecting their ICT innovations; therefore, when they apply for a grant, they are subject to the same evaluation process regardless of the assignees' economic activity\footnote{Please note how it is still possible that examiners evaluate more favourably the applications presented by ICT companies, better than non-ICT companies.
+The first may have more expertise in building a case for their inventions, or they can catch the attention of the examiners after lobbying for their interests.
+When we look into our data, we find that approval rates by ICT vs non-ICT companies are correlated about 82.7\%.
+Yet, t-tests show a 5.9\% higher probability that ICT companies get their approval on an ICT technology.
+In the context of our IV strategy, the difference in approval rates is acceptable as long as it does not make our instrumental variables weak.
+82.7\% correlation already indicates a good albeit naïve test for the absence of weakness.
+More standard tests are reported in the regression tables}. (relevance assumption).

 In particular, we consider: \begin{itemize} \item the approval rate of grants over the number of applications that non-ICT firms put forward in the same technologies of ICT firms, $j$, evaluated by the same patent offices, $h$, in each same year, $t$, as follows: